pattern-lab/patternlab-node/packages/docs/src/docs/advanced-config-options.md

 - `enabled`: quickly turn on or off the building of this UIKit
 - `excludedPatternStates`: tell Pattern Lab not to include patterns with these states in this UIKit's output
-- `excludedPatternTags`: tell Pattern Lab not to include patterns with these tags in this UIKit's output
+- `excludedTags`: tell Pattern Lab not to include patterns with these tags in this UIKit's output

 Important details: